Ajmal001/app-mathx/README.md

 **OpenJDK**
 - Linux ```sudo apt install openjdk-11-jdk```

+**Firebase**
+- For more info on firebase goto: https://tree.taiga.io/project/sheran-12-ser515-classscrum/wiki/firebase-docs
+- Download the firebase-client-android-2.5.2 found at the above location and add the same to your Libraries

 **IntelliJ** *(Required you want to compile, run and generate executable)*
 - Install [IntelliJ](https://www.jetbrains.com/help/idea/installation-guide.html)